 Beats’ Powerbeats Pro headphones certainly bring the bass, which is why we’ve picked them for this category.
 Admittedly, all that low-end may lead to a little too much thump for some ears, and will be especially notable in tunes that don’t really need such booming sound.
 That said, if you’re familiar at all with Beats’ other bass blasters, like the Powerbeats3, you’ll be pleased to hear that the harmonic distortion from all that rumble is much less of an issue when listening on the Powerbeats Pro.

 Theare an impressive pair of fully wireless buds, but there is one serious drawback we need to point out.
 The Powerbeats Pro suffered connectivity issues throughout our tests, especially in high-traffic areas or with a phone placed in a back pocket.
 We regularly experienced dropouts while wearing these while running, and the issue repeated across multiple test units and even when using different phones.
-Your mileage may vary, and hopefully, the connection kinks will be worked out on later iterations, but we’d be remiss not to mention the issue.
+Your mileage may vary, and the connection kinks will hopefully be worked out in later iterations, but we’d be remiss not to mention the issue.

 Read our in-depth Powerbeats Pro review

 Why you should buy them: You want a water-safe device so you can listen to your favorite tracks while hitting the lap lanes.

 Who they’re for: Swimmers and athletes who prefer to leave their phones at home.